 - Facilitating research and high-quality education and training in the field of international wealth management.

-- Providing internationally recognised certifications in the wealth management field, the Certified Wealth Manager (CWM®) and the Certified International Wealth Manager (CIWM®).
+- Providing internationally recognised certifications in the wealth management field, the Associate Wealth Manager (AWM®) and the Certified International Wealth Manager (CIWM®).

 - Establishing a Code of Ethics governing the work and activities of members.